 As you can see, for 6 months, this strategy has saved me $424.81.
 That breaks down to $70.80 per month in savings.

 Total Monthly Savings: $70.80

-The idea of credit card hacking it to get free stuff using your credit card.
+There are spending tricks that you can use to boost your savings when making a purchase.
 I'm not an expert in this area, but there are a lot of blogs that are.
-The problem with credit card hacking is that it can take a lot of time and effort to find the best ways to take advantage of credit card deals.
+The problem with many of these tricks is that it can take a lot of time and effort to find the best ways to take advantage of credit card deals.
 And like I said earlier, I hate spending time and effort if I can't get the reward easily.

-However, there are simple tricks (aka Level 1 Credit Card Hacking) that you can do right now to boost your savings.
+However, there are simple tricks that you can do right now to boost your savings.
 The easiest way to do this is to simply take advantage of credit cards that pay more for certain categories of spending.

 For example, American Express is offering a Blue CashBack Everyday Credit Card, which pays 3% cash back at supermarkets.

 The great thing about grocery stores is that most of them sell gift cards to other retailers and shops.
-One of the hacks that I take advantage of is on groceries and gas.
+Another reward perk that I take advantage of is on groceries and gas.

 I normally spend about $500 per month on groceries, so getting 3% cash back equates to $15 per month.
 Now, I also spend about $400 per month in gas.
 If I buy a gas gift card at my grocery store, I'm actually spending another $400 at the grocery story – getting that same 3% cash back.
 That's another savings of $12 per month.

 Total Monthly Savings: $27

 3. Use Online Saving Tricks For Stuff You Already Do